 Bruce walked up the snowy slope and the staircase to where Elsa stood between the open doors of her ice palace.
 He bowed and said, "Your Highness," kissing her hand before he raised his head.

 "I've been waiting for you."
 Elsa looped her arm through his and led him inside, the doors swinging closed behind them.
 The room was full of music, and he lifted her off her feet and spun her around.
-The floor moved under their feet as they danced, sometimes raising them up, sometimes dropping them down, but always catching them no matter where they jumped through the air, surrounded by ribbons of snow twirling through the air, glittering like crystal.
+Light flurries fell all around them, a soft blanket of snow spread from her feet across the floor, yet he felt no cold.

-He pulled her to him, and they threw their arms around each other.
-The wind and snow circled around them as they locked together in a kiss.
+When they stopped moving, he pulled her to him, and they threw their arms around each other.
+A gust of wind and shower of snow circled around them as they locked together in a kiss.
 After they parted, he brushed her braid off her shoulder, and it instantly came unbound.
 Her hair whipped from shoulder to shoulder before stopping to hang down her back like a cape.
 A thin trail of snow fell from her hair, down her neck, then her shoulders, trailing down her entire body from her chest to her waist to her feet.
 She took a few steps back away from him, smiling, then raised her arm.

 The thin layer of ice on her shoulders slowly melted into specks of snow that floated into the air.
 She spun around, slowly sweeping her arms down and over her body, framed by her hair billowing around her.
 Inch by inch, her icy gown melted away until, swinging her hair back over her shoulder, she stood with every line and curve of her body displayed before his eyes with nothing to conceal it.